-SF Otago provides two main services, the Tapestry Clubhouse which supports people with mental illness, and the Fieldwork service which supports family/whanau of those with mental illness.
+SF Otago provides two main services, the Clubhouse which supports people with mental illness, and the Fieldwork service which supports family/whanau of those with mental illness.

 Join us on FacebookSF Otago now has a Facebook page!

 All our group information is listed and will be updated regularly

 SF Otago Family Support worker are employed to provide family/whanau with Support, Information, Advocacy and Education, as follows: